iliasashaikh/cko/README.md

 ## Database
-- I have used a Sql server database
-- The database is included in the repository and consists of
+- I have used a Sql server single file database.
+This choice was basically to make it easier to ship the database in this demo app and is included in the repository and consists of
   - Cko.PaymentGateway\Db\cko.mdf
   - Cko.PaymentGateway\Db\cko.ldf
+> Although the database doesn't need a full fledged database, it is necessary to have a Sql runtime for LocalDb.
+This can be installed from [SqlLocalDb](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?redirectedfrom=MSDN&view=sql-server-ver15)

 ### DataModel